Early Years

 Children take risks to develop their social, emotional and physical well-being.
 They are supported in developing skills of independence, resilience and perseverance.

-Referring to The Early Years Learning Framework for Australia: Belonging, Being and Becoming early childhood education at AISB has a strong emphasis on play-based learning as play is the best vehicle for young children’s learning, providing the most appropriate stimulus for brain development.
-The framework also recognises the importance of communication and language (including early numeracy and literacy) and social and emotional development.
+Referring to The Early Years Learning Framework for Australia: Belonging, Being and Becoming, early childhood education at AISB places a strong emphasis on play-based learning, recognising that play is the most effective way for young children to explore, discover, and develop foundational skills.
+Our approach also prioritises communication and language development—including early literacy and numeracy—alongside social and emotional growth, ensuring that children build the confidence, curiosity, and resilience they need to thrive as lifelong learners.

 Belonging – children feel that they belong because of the relationships they have with their family, community, culture and place.